-Andrew McConnachie is a research officer with the Weed Research Unit (Biosecurity) of the NSW Department of Primary Industries.
+Andrew McConnachie is a Senior Research Scientist with the Weed Research Unit (Biosecurity and Food Safety) of the NSW Department of Primary Industries.

 Andrew joined the WRU in 2014, to head-up weed biocontrol research.
 His role is to develop weed biocontrol capacity within DPI, foster collaboration (interstate, national and international) and stimulate new research opportunities.

-Andrew has worked on both the biocontrol of both aquatic (Azolla filiculoides, Eichornia crassipes, Pistia stratiotes, Myriophyllum aquaticaum, Salvinia molesta) and terrestrial weeds (Bryophyllum delagoense, Sporobolus pyramidalis, Vachelia nilotica, Campuloclinium macrocephalum, Parthenium hysterophorus, Tradescantia fluminensis).
+Andrew has worked on both the biocontrol of aquatic (Azolla filiculoides, Eichornia crassipes, Pistia stratiotes, Myriophyllum aquaticaum, Salvinia molesta) and terrestrial weeds (Kalanchoe delagoensis, Sporobolus pyramidalis, Vachelia nilotica, Campuloclinium macrocephalum, Parthenium hysterophorus, Tradescantia fluminensis).
 His work has involved global collaborations with FuEDEI (Argentina), CABI (UK & Switzerland), MICET (Madagascar), Rhodes University, Pretoria University, University of the Witwatersrand (South Africa), LandCare Research (New Zealand) and EIAR (Ethiopia).